 Large Projects are defined as requiring 300 ksec of observing time or more, regardless of whether they include long-duration observations of single targets or shorter duration observations of many targets.
 Large Projects must be designated as such by the PI and are encouraged.
-At least 3 Msec of the observing time in this Cycle is reserved for Large Projects, subject to the submission of proposals of high scientific merit.
+Up to 6 Msec of the observing time in this Cycle is reserved for Large and Very Large Projects, subject to the submission of proposals of high scientific merit.